Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 and append-body-extra

-to append extra content besides contents configured in the preferences panel.
-Those settings requires “Read and overwrite export settings from YAML front matters” option to be enabled for current HTML export item.
+to append extra content besides content configured in the preferences panel.
+These settings require the “Read and overwrite export settings from YAML front matters” option to be enabled for the current HTML export item.

-You can apply another theme in HTML export in the preferences panel.
-By default, current theme will be used.
+You can apply another theme for HTML export in the preferences panel.
+By default, the current theme will be used.

 VLOOK™ is THEME PACK and ENHANCEMENT PLUGIN for Typora, a cross-platform Markdown editor that targets exported HTML files.

-By using it, you could be able to export more fancy HTML file.
-Followings are setup process based on current export functionalities:
+By using it, you are able to export a more fancy HTML file.
+The following is a setup process based on current export functionalities:

-See the detailed in Install and Use VLOOK
+See further details at Install and Use VLOOK

-Similarly, you could config your own export styles by changing all those configs.
+Similarly, you can config your own export styles by changing all these settings.

-You could use more options, like setting up html templates, export to slides, etc by adding new export command based on Pandoc.
+You can use more options, like setting up HTML templates, export to slides, etc by adding new export commands based on Pandoc.

-You could export plain HTML (without styles) using export command Export
+You can export plain HTML (without styles) using the export command Export

 → HTML (without styles)

-You could add your own css styles, contents, or javascript by configuring Append in <head />
+You can add your own CSS styles, content, or javascript by configuring Append in <head />

 and Append in <body />

-in preference panel.
-The settings are same with add custom contents in HTML.
+in the preference panel.
+The settings are the same as with adding custom content in HTML.

-Typora provides image export option for feeds in social media, so by default is 640px width with 24px font size.
-But you can change this in preferences panel.
+Typora provides image export option for feeds in social media, so by default it has a 640px width with 24px font size.
+But you can change these in the preferences panel.

 Also, based on the purpose of this feature, overall performance and the final size of output images, if the output article is too long, the image export would fail.